fablabnbg/inkscape-gridstripcreator/README.md

 # inkscape-gridstripcreator
-Creates grid strip for the qlocktwo
+Creates grid strips for the qlocktwo